 How do I know if I qualify to receive pet food?

 We serve those who are experiencing homelessness as well as those who are low-income elderly people, living all alone.
 If your income is below the Federal Poverty Guidelines (approximately $940 a month) and you are over 70 years old, and you live all one with no family to help you - then you may qualify.
 Our services are designed to help those who are most vulnerable who have no one in their life, except their pet.
-Currently, we are not able to accept new elderly clients.
-Please check back later.
-We are currently serving those who are experiencing homelessness with their pet(s)
+If you would like to apply, please start your application now, by clicking here.

 If I do qualify, how long do I have to wait before I get some pet food?

 It normally takes a few weeks to go through the application process if you are elderly, that includes: income verification and your consent on our Participation Waiver.
 Contact your facility's management team if you would like to begin to receive services.
 They will need to reach out to us, and we will work with them to get you food.
 If you are homeless, we will work with you to get pet food and supplies to you as soon as possible.

 Where do you deliver food?
 What's your geographic area that you cover?

 Currently, we serve low income elderly housing facilities located within Baltimore County and Harford County in Maryland.
 We also deliver to tent cities and individuals within Baltimore City, Baltimore County and Harford County.

 Where does the pet food come from?